xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/index.md

 ---
 Promotional blocks enable you to enhance the default presentation of your products on the storefront and engage customers in viewing more products than they initially intended.

-The blocks _New Arrivals_, _Comming Soon_, _Bestsellers_ or _Recently Viewed_ can be used to help your customers to navigate through your catalog better.
+The blocks _New Arrivals_, _Coming Soon_, _Bestsellers_ or _Recently Viewed_ can be used to help your customers to navigate through your catalog better.
 Stickers displayed on the products in such blocks - with messages like "10% off","30% less" (than the market price) or any custom text - are sure to gain additional customers' attention.
 For more info on this, see the following sections:

   * {% link "Enabling the 'New Arrivals' Block" ref_2A50nkO9 %}
   * {% link "Enabling the 'Coming Soon' Block" ref_hQnN8cAT %}